 We are party to various legal actions from time to time that are ordinary in nature and incidental to the operation of our business, including ongoing litigation.
 While it is not possible at this time to determine with certainty the ultimate outcome of these or other lawsuits, we believe that none of the pending proceedings will have a material adverse effect on our business, financial condition, results of operations or cash flows.
 In June 2020, the Company received notice from a former service provider alleging a breach of contract regarding the payment of a contingency fee.
 Such party subsequently, in July 2020, filed a lawsuit seeking to require the Company to participate in binding mediation regarding this matter.
 Although we believe this claim to be without merit, as of July 31, 2020, we determined a reasonable estimate of this liability within a range, with no amount within that range being a better estimate than any other amount, and therefore recorded that estimate in Other within Accrued expenses.
-There have been no changes during fiscal 2022 or the six months ended January 31, 2023 that would have changed this estimate.
+There have been no changes during fiscal 2022 or the nine months ended April 30, 2023, that would have changed this estimate.
 We believe that any loss related to this matter is unlikely to be material.
 However, the outcome of this legal matter is subject to significant uncertainties.
 The ability to predict the ultimate outcome of this legal matter involves judgments, estimates and inherent uncertainties.
 The actual outcome could differ materially from management's estimates.

-In the three months ended January 31, 2023, we recorded a reserve of \$2.5 million for anticipated modification costs that we expect to incur to address capacity issues at our sole landfill located in Ochlocknee, Georgia.
+In the second quarter of fiscal year 2023, we recorded a reserve of \$2.5 million for anticipated modification costs that we expect to incur to address capacity issues at our sole landfill located in Ochlocknee, Georgia.
 Reserves are recorded when it is probable that a liability has been incurred and the amount of the liability can be reasonably estimated.
 The amount of the reserve represents management's best estimate of the costs for the modification with respect to this matter.
+There have been no changes to the reserve estimate in the third quarter of fiscal year 2023.
 Inherent uncertainties exist in these estimates primarily due to unknown conditions, changing governmental regulations and legal standards, and emerging technologies for handling site modification.
 Consequently, it is reasonably possible that modification costs in excess of amounts accrued could have a material impact on the Company's results of operations, financial condition and cash flows.